robinoud/BADS7604_HW4_Transfer_Learning/README.md

 ### Data pre-processing and splitting

 In the process, all images are converted to a .png file and manually extracted into sub-folders for easy access in the next steps.
 Next, we resize the images by running **`tf.keras.preprocessing.image.load_img()`** function to load the images with different heights and widths into PIL format, sizing 224 x 224 pixels as CNN models expect such a target size.
 A PIL Image instance is then converted to a Numpy array using **`tf.keras.preprocessing.image.img_to_array()`** function, returning a 3D Numpy array (501, 224, 224, 3).
-Last, we also need to run the images through a preprocess input function of the model we have used, such as **`tf.keras.applications.vgg16.preprocess_input()`** for preprocessing the NumPy array encoding a batch of images.
+Last, we also need to run the images through a preprocess input function of the model we have used, such as **`tf.keras.applications.efficientnet.preprocess_input()`** for preprocessing the NumPy array encoding a batch of images.

 <img src="https://github.com/robinoud/BADS7604_HW4_Transfer_Learning/blob/823814a4fdb8e79904e7bd55a1c93bfa84a8f834/preprocessed%20images.png" style="width:800px;"/>

+Finally, I split each menu into three sets: train, valid, and test.
+These classes are necessary for training our model.
+I decided to use an 80% train, 10% valid, and 10% test formula.
+This meant that the train set has 240 images per one menu, valid has 30 images per one menu, and test has 30 images per one menu.
+That’s how I prepared my dataset.

 ## 3.Network Architecture
 It would be impossible for us with no high computing power to train models from scratch with massive amounts of image data.
 However, there is now a transfer learning technique that empowers us to jump-start our CNNs with the big SOTA models and their pre-trained weights.